SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-serivce/README.md

 Embedding the user query will allow for the creation of a vector embedding.
 The vector embedding can then be used to calculate the closest distance to existing contextual embeddings in the SAP HANA Cloud vector engine.
 The result of this is that you will receive the contextual vector embedding with the highest relevance to the user query.
 This embedding can then be sent to the chat model as contextual information to answer the user query.

-👉 Embedd the user query with the embedding client:
+👉 Embed the user query with the embedding client:

 ```JavaScript
 let embedding = await embeddingClient.embedQuery(user_query);